geoffsmith82/Symposium2023/README.md

   - [Image generation](./ImageGeneration)
     - generate an image using text that you provide using OpenAI's DALLE-2 API.
 ### Providers Used/Available
-  - Google
+  - Google - Text to Speech, LLM, Translate
-  - Microsoft Azure
+  - Microsoft Azure - Text to Speech, GPT, Translate
-  - Amazon
+  - Amazon - Text to Speech, Translate
   - [Anthropic](https://www.anthropic.com) claude-2 and claude-instant-1 support one of largest context windows currently available
   - [Replicate](https://www.replicate.com) access a wide range of models
   - [Huggingface](https://huggingface.co/) access a wide range of models